SkroxiousDM/SkroxiousDM/docs/7. House Rules/Success_and_Failure.md

 ## Success:
 You achieve your goal.
 ## Minor Failure or Success at a Cost:
 You failed by 1, 2, 3, or 4.
 You can choose to succeed, at the cost of gaining a Push Condition.
-See also [[Pushing_a_Roll]]
+See also [Pushing_a_Roll](https://skroxiousdm.github.io/SkroxiousDM/7.%20House%20Rules/Pushing_a_Roll)<br/>
 ## Failure:
 You failed by 5 or more.
 Something bad happens—you take damage, lose a Recovery die, a Condition worsens, etc.
 ## Critical Failure: